sharife/goldenthread-v2/site/content/tickets/_index.md

           *This event is livestreamed.
 It will be accessible for English and Arabic speaking audiences and will last for approximately 90 minutes.*

-          *Space is limited so register early.*
+          *Space is limited.
+Register early for Zoom participation.*

+          *This program will also be broadcast on Howlround.tv (Link TBD)*
         link: https://goldenthread.secure.force.com/ticket/#/instances/a0F3Z00000rP1F9UAK
         cta: Register for Free!
       - title: Arab Play Cycle